-"The Constitution establishes a unitary state with a strong central government, providing for a democratically elected President and for separation of powers among the judiciary, executive, and legislative branches.
+- The new constitution, ".... included significant provisions, notably on women's rights.
+The constitution guarantees women a substantial number of seats in Afghanistan's bicameral National Assembly.
+Approximately 25 percent of seats in the Wolesi Jirga (House of the People) are reserved for women; the president is obligated to appoint additional women in the Meshrano Jirga (House of Elders).
+Another provision of the constitution specifically guarantees equality between men and women under law."
+(Human Rights Watch, Human Rights Overview, 2004) [17c] (p3) - "The Constitution establishes a unitary state with a strong central government, providing for a democratically elected President and for separation of powers among the judiciary, executive, and legislative branches.
 The Government is allowed to delegate certain authorities to local administrative units (provinces) in the areas of economic, social, and cultural affairs, and to increase the participation of the people in development.
 To this end, it establishes a role for elected provincial, district, and village level councils to work with the subnational administration.
 Municipalities are to administer city affairs under the oversight of elected mayors and municipal councils."
-[69a] (para.
-4.15)

-5.04 The UN Secretary-General noted on 26 November 2004 that:
+(The World Bank Economic Report on Afghanistan, 9 September 2004) [69a] (para.
+4.15) - 5.04 The UN Secretary-General noted on 26 November 2004 that:

 "It [the constitution] provides for a pure presidential system, but one that places a great emphasis on parliamentary control of the executive.
 The Constitution vests most powers in the central Government and does not devolve much authority to the provinces.
 It also calls for an independent judiciary, headed by a Supreme Court, and a legal framework that is consistent with the 'beliefs and prescriptions' of Islam.
-In an important measure to advance national unity, the Constitution explicitly includes all minority groups in the definition of the nation and recognizes Dari and Pashto as official languages, and other languages as official in the area where the majority speaks them.
-The Constitution provides equal rights to men and women and guarantees that women will make up at least 25 per cent of the representatives in the lower house of parliament."
-[39f] (p3)
+In an important measure to advance national unity, the Constitution explicitly includes all minority groups in the definition of the nation and recognizes Dari and Pashto as official languages and other languages as official in the area where the majority speaks them...."
+[39s] (p3)